samyojak/satya-anweshi.github.io_older/_posts/2018-27-08-why-marriage-is-universal.md

 As per Murdock in "Social Structures" marriage is complex of systems centering upon relationship between sexually associating pair of adults within the family.
 Marriage defines the manner of establishing and termination such relationship, the normative behaviour and the reciprocal obligations within it, and locally accepted restrictions upon its personnel.

-Duran Bell descrbes marriage as "a relationship between one or more men(male or female) in sevarlty to one or more woman that provides those men with a demand right of sexual access within domestic group and identifies woman who bear the obligation of yielding to the demands of those specific men."
+Duran Bell describes marriage as "a relationship between one or more men(male or female) in sevarlty to one or more woman that provides those men with a demand right of sexual access within domestic group and identifies woman who bear the obligation of yielding to the demands of those specific men."

-I find what Ember and Ember has discussed in "Anthropology" book more relevant.
+I find what Ember and Ember has discussed in "Anthropology" more relevant.
 Marriage is a socially approved sexual and economic union between a man and woman.
-It is presumed, by both the couple and others to be more or less permanent and it subsumes reciprocal rights and obligations bewteen the two spouses and between spouses and their future children.
+It is presumed, by both the couple and others to be more or less permanent and it subsumes reciprocal rights and obligations between the two spouses and between spouses and their future children.

 ## Why is marriage universal?
-Almost, every society in the world has practice of male-female marraige.
+Almost, every society in the world has practice of male-female marriage.
 This is a custom which is practised throughout the world.
 Societies grew out from different regions, civilizations, religions, races distant from each other without any communications among them.
 But the custom of marriage exists in all of them.
 Several ways people have tried to explain why all human societies have custom of marriage.
-According to Ember and Ember, each of these explaination suggests that *marriage solved problem found in all socitities.*
+According to Ember and Ember, each of these explaination suggests that *marriage solved problem found in all societies.*

 ## Problems found in all societies.